Flooring Calculator

 A 12 × 12 room (144 ft²) in laminate at 18 ft²/box, straight layout (10% waste): 144 × 1.10 = 158 ft², then 158 ÷ 18 = 8.8, rounded up to 9 boxes, plus 2 rolls of underlayment (144 ÷ 100).

 A 14 × 16 living room (224 ft²) in wide LVP at 24 ft²/box, laid diagonally (12% waste): 224 × 1.12 = 251 ft², then 251 ÷ 24 = 10.5, so 11 boxes.
-With an attached pad you skip underlayment - but still add a vapor barrier over a concrete slab.
+With an attached pad, check the product instructions before adding another layer and verify any moisture-control requirement over concrete.

 A 16 × 20 room (320 ft²) in herringbone (18% waste) at 18 ft²/box: 320 × 1.18 = 378 ft², then 378 ÷ 18 = 21 boxes, plus 4 underlayment rolls.
-Herringbone nearly doubles the off-cut waste of a straight run.
+The higher allowance reflects the extra angled cuts and pattern alignment.

 Waste Factor by Layout